1995 Hanshin earthquake: Damage

 Damage was widespread and severe.
 Structures irreparably damaged by the earthquake included nearly 400,000 buildings, numerous elevated road and rail bridges, and 120 of the 150 quays in the port of Kobe.
 The quake triggered approximately 300 fires, which raged over large portions of the city.
 Disruptions of water, electricity and gas supplies were common.
 Residents feared returning home because of aftershocks that lasted several days (74 of which were strong enough to be felt).

 The majority of deaths (over 4,000) occurred in cities and suburbs in Hyōgo Prefecture.
 A total of 68 children under the age of 18 were orphaned, while 332 children lost one parent.

 A man uses his mobile phone to report the disaster situation north of Sannomiya Station.

 One in five of the buildings in the worst-hit areas were completely destroyed or rendered uninhabitable.
 About 22% of the offices in Kobe's central business district were rendered unusable, and over half of the houses in that area were deemed unfit for occupancy.
 Although some were destroyed and others suffered severe damage, high-rise buildings that were built in compliance with the 1981 building code suffered to a lesser extent.
 Those that were not constructed to these standards suffered serious structural damage, such as traditional houses which had heavy tiled roofs that could weigh as much as two tons, intended to resist the frequent typhoons plaguing Kobe, but were only supported by a light wooden frame.
 When these wood supports gave way, the roof would crush the unreinforced walls and floors in a pancake collapse.
-Newer homes have reinforced walls and lighter roofs to avoid this, but are thusly more susceptible to typhoons.
+Newer homes have reinforced walls and lighter roofs to avoid this, but are thus more susceptible to typhoons.

 The damage to highways and subways was the most graphic image of the earthquake, and images of the collapsed elevated Kobe Route of the Hanshin Expressway appeared on front pages of newspapers worldwide.
 Most people in Japan believed those structures to be relatively safe from earthquake damage because of the steel-reinforced concrete design.
 Although the initial belief was that construction had been negligent, it was later shown that most of the collapsed structures were constructed properly according to the building codes in force in the 1960s.
 The steel-reinforcement specifications in the 1960s regulations had already been discovered to be inadequate and revised several times, the latest revision being in 1981, which proved effective but only applied to new structures.